 - sweeping claims - offers that appear too good to be true

-More information on avoiding scams is available on the US News website or the Department of Education website.
+More information on avoiding scams is available on the US News website or Federal Student Aid website.
+To submit a private, external scholarship for consideration, email: email@example.com.
+Please notify us each year the scholarship is renewed.

 Annual Scholarships and Deadlines

 - Autolist Used Car to Dream Car Essay Scholarship (Q1: March 1, Q2: June 1, Q3: Sept.
 1, Q4: Dec.1)

 - Cedar Education Lending (Q1: March 1, Q2: June 1, Q3: Sept.
 1, Q4: Dec.1)

 - Cocodrie Fly Fishing (CFF) Foundation Education Award (Q1: March 30, Q2: June 30, Q3: Sept.
 30, Q4: Dec 31)

 - Employment Boost “How is technology going to change your way of life in 15 years?
 Essay Scholarship (Q1: April 1.
 Q2: July 1, Q3: Oct.
 1, Q4: Dec.
 1)

 - Form Swift Business Plan Scholarship (Q1: March 15, Q2: June 15, Q3: Sept.
 15, Q4: Dec.
 15)